bentlema/puppet-tutorial-pe/tutorial/01c-Provision-Training-Containers.md

 ### Creating A Private Docker Network ###

-Create Docker Network which will be used by the 3 containers we will create
+Create a Docker Network.
+It will be used by the 3 containers we create to communicate with eachother.
-  - Each of the 3 containers will be able to communicate with eachother over this private-internal-to-docker network
-  - Example: Puppet agents will talk to the Puppet master over this network
-  - Example: R10K will pull code from the GitLab server over this network

 ```
 docker network create --subnet=192.168.198.0/24 example.com